Victims, law enforcement, local hospitals, and Health Centers can call upon Project HELP, Inc. to utilize our Sexual Assault Response Team (SART).

 - Project HELP advocates/counselors receive specialized training and protocols when working with victims of sexual violence.
 We utilize the Solution Focused model to identify solutions and strengths to help clients see beyond the immediate issue.
 We not only offer counseling to the victim, but to anyone who has ever been victimized by sexual violence.
 We work diligently with the victims from victimization through prosecution.

-- We also provide court accompaniment and assistance in obtaining orders of protection, attend deposits, and trials.
+- We also provide court accompaniment and assistance in obtaining orders of protection, attend depositions, and trials.

 - The length of time for counseling for Sexual Assault Victims typically last 6-8 sessions.
 When the client is ready we welcome them to our support groups.